markschl/seqtool/doc/find.md

 ### Replace matches

-Hits can be replaced by other text.
+Hits can be replaced by other text (`--repl`).
 Variables are allowed as well (in contrast to the *replace* command).
 Backreferences to regex groups (e.g. `$1`) are not supported like the _replace_ command does.
 Instead, they can be accessed using variables